Always buy tickets before you board Trams from every 7 minutes

 Child tickets are available for customers aged 5-15 inclusive.
 Up to two infants travel free of charge per fare paying customer.

-Keep an eye out for the validators on our platform, the machines with a big yellow circle.
-All that you have to do is hold your card up against that circle until a green tick appears on the screen above.
+Keep an eye out for the validators on our platform, the grey and white machines with a pink square.
+All that you have to do is hold your card up against that square until a green tick appears on the screen above.

 You can use any ticket machine, on any side of a platform, to get a ticket to your destination.
 However, if none of the ticket machines are working or you have any issues when purchasing your ticket, please get in touch through the green help point on the platform (it is staffed 24/7) and we will find a solution for you.